vauxite-org/typescript-logging/docs/latest_log4j.md

 ## Browser

-To use in the browser with javascript directly, download the (minified) library from [here](https://github.com/mreuvers/typescript-logging/tree/master/downloads/bundle/latest).
+To use in the browser with javascript directly, download the correct release from github and extract the file (find the dist/bundle directory).
 The library is exposed by global variable TSL.
 See the example below.

 ~~~~